 In Chiang Mai, like any other South East Asian city, there are tons of things that can be done during your stay.
 Our eyes were completely on ziplining so there are two operators who run the ziplines.
 We chose Eagle Track, they were cheaper and we were mighty happy with what we got.

 You can visit elephant camps – not the ones where the elephants are abused or are made tools to earn tourism money.
 There are camps where you can actually take care of these beautiful creatures.
 Go ahead, give them a bath, feed them and be satisfied that you are in an environment where the elephants are treated right.

-You can visit Chiang Rai, Long Neck Karen Village, the Golden Triangle in a single day or two days depending on your schedule (again I will write about this one too).
+You can visit Pai (we finally did in 2019, read Things to do in Pai in 3 days), Chiang Rai, Long Neck Karen Village, the Golden Triangle in a single day or two days depending on your schedule.

 Have a lot of time and want to learn something new, go for those cooking classes, cycle around the city, white water raft if you are an adrenaline junkie, trek through the forests and enjoy this serene beauty.